freistli/AOAIandAzureAISearchIntegrationforCopilotStudio/README.md

 ## Q&A

+### Does it use embedding model?

+In this POC, it uses Semantic query of Azure AI Search which doesn't require embedding model.

+If you want to try Vector Search or Semantic Hybrid search, need to embedding model, and buid Vectors when you build index in Azure AI Search.
+Also need to change the HTTP Post body in the AOAI Integration workflow.

+### The response shows [doc1], but why the citations part show more documents?

+This informaiton is returned from AOAI by default when uses data source. [doc1] means the response is based on the first doc citation.
+For other docs, they are sent to AOAI, but AOAI doesn't use them finally based on your prompt.

+A better way is to use Pro-Code to re-calculate [docx] and Citations, can refer to: [AnswerParser](https://github.com/microsoft/sample-app-aoai-chatGPT/blob/d98ef41d4c9f0393bdeeeb7a2132e702498ceef5/frontend/src/components/Answer/AnswerParser.tsx#L28) , but this is not in this low-code POC scope.

 ## Core Components

 It has one customized power workflow to send sepcific [Azure OpenAI On Your Data REST API](https://learn.microsoft.com/en-us/azure/ai-services/openai/references/on-your-data?tabs=rest) to Azure OpenAI,and parse JSON result, return to Copilot Studio with proper format: